EveryoneDestroysTheWorld/design/scripts/the-manager-introduction.md

 > A fanfare plays.

 > **The Manager:**<br />
-> Maybe he caught you, I would've felt bad and gave you your money back.
+> Maybe he caught you, I would've felt bad and gave your money back.

 > **The Manager:**<br />
 > Too bad.